b0nes164/GPUPrefixSums/README.md

 ![Tests](https://github.com/b0nes164/GPUPrefixSums/assets/68340554/067b9d12-582d-4c30-9529-519398ef0d0b)

 Every scan dispatcher has a suite of tests which can be controlled directly from the inspector.
+To reduce lag on large input sizes, validation tests will only print the first 1024 errors found.

-+ `Validate Prefix Sum` performs a prefix sum at the current `Input Size`, then reads the output back into CPU memory for validation.
++ `Validate Prefix Sum` performs a prefix sum at the current `Input Size`, then validates the output.

 + `Validate Prefix Sum Random` performs a prefix sum on a buffer of random values at the current `Input Size`.
 By default, the buffer is filled with the value 1.
 This makes error checking very simple, because the correct prefix sum is the sequence of positive integers.
 However this makes some other errors possible, so to cover our bases we include this test.